From a hand written copy on file at the Victor Valley College Library – Author Unknown

 The Indian inhabitants of the valley were unfriendly and while Mr. Houghton owned the ranch three men were killed by the Indians in ambush.

-About 30 years Mr. Bircham bought the ranch and continued to run it as a cattle ranch.
+About 30 years later Mr. Bircham bought the ranch and continued to run it as a cattle ranch.
 Each year more cattle were put on the range.
 A great many horses were brought into the valley too.
 These proved to be a temptation for horse thieves, who made a regular practice of stealing horses and selling them in other places.
 Finally the two neighboring canyons received the names of Big and Little Horse Thief Canyon.
-At length the horse thieves were driven out but the smaller of the two canyons still retains the name of Horse Thief Canyon, the larger known as Summit Valley.
+At length the horse thieves were driven out, but the smaller of the two canyons still retains the name of Horse Thief Canyon, the larger known as Summit Valley.

 All traveling was done with horses until a railroad called the Southern California was built.
 This road went through in the year 1883 and 1884 and followed the old Santa Fe Railway Company.
 The highest point along the road was called Summit and a station was established there at once.
 It was located about 6 miles west of the Bircham Ranch and became their shipping point for supplies.